Kristina01111000/Drws_site/README.md

 5/15
 For Next week:
-- Make a quick minutes page like the yoga page, put 2 on it, with a description of them that's a couple sentences long, then link to the playlist on youtube below them
 - change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf
 - Look into when dads podcast is coming out
 - Hes filming podcast with andrew from australia - get podcast name from him